 Based on insights from Brian P. Green (professor in AI Ethics, Director of technology ethics at the Markkula Center for Applied Ethics (Santa Clara University, USA) and Laura Di Rollo (research engineer in cognitive sciences for NHNAI project (UCLy (Lyon Catholic University), UR CONFLUENCE : Sciences et Humanités (EA 1598), Lyon, France)

-First, what the participants in the discussions are expressing is a paradox that Sherry Turkle illustrates through the title of her book “Alone together” (2015),[1] with the concern that young people are no longer investing in human relationships, and that more is expected of technologies than of humans.
-And yet, education-focused relationships are among the most important relationships we have as humans.
-Most people, as the participants in the discussions also raise, can remember someone who taught them something, whether it was our parents, a friend, or a teacher in school.
-These relationships are vital to our humanity and AI puts them at risk, particularly in two ways: 1) as a distraction from learning, and 2) as a replacement for learning.
-AI which is optimized for grabbing attention distracts students from their work.
-And AI which generates text and other “education-product-like” objects permit students to replace themselves with AI in the learning process, thus learning significantly less.
+In her book “Alone together” (2011),[1] Sherry Turkle is concerned that young people are no longer investing in human relationships, and that more is expected of technologies than of humans.
+Education-focused relationships are among the most important relationships we have as humans.
+Most people can remember someone who taught them something, whether it was our parents, a friend, or a teacher in school.
+These educational relationships are vital to our humanity and AI puts them at risk, particularly in two ways: 1) as a distraction from learning (such as with recommendation algorithms on social networks and other digital plateforms, that are optimized for grabbing attention), and 2) as a replacement for learning (for instance with generative AI tools that children and students may use to to breeze through their assignments).

-In addition to the risk of disinvesting in human relationships, digital technologies also present the risk of commodifying the human being, i.e. reducing him or her to an object.
-Indeed, as Sherry Turkle (2015) points out, the risk is that our “self” is transformed into an online “object-self,” where we treat each other more and more like objects and in an expeditious manner.
+In addition to the issue of disinvestment in human relationships, digital technologies also present the risk of commodifying human beings, i.e. reducing them to mere objects.
+Indeed, as Sherry Turkle (2011) points out, the risk is that our “self” is transformed into an online “object-self,” where we treat each other more and more like objects and in an expeditious manner.
 The most telling example is certainly email.
-Emails are a cognitive load in themselves, but sometimes they’re messages from friends or colleagues that we say we need to “deal with” or get rid of so we can cross them off our to-do list, as if we were talking about our dustbins.
+Emails are a cognitive load in themselves, but sometimes they’re messages from friends or colleagues that we say we need to “deal with” or “get rid of so” we can cross them off our to-do list, as if we were talking about emptying our paper basket.

 [2] Lévinas, E. (1984).
 Ethique et infini.
 Le livre de poche